EwanStubbefield-Allen/fs-journal/journal/02/questions.md

 09. What is the difference between a `primitive` value and a `reference` value?

-    > A primitive value is a hard-coded number or string that does not change, whereas a reference value is a number of string that is can be changed.
+    > A primitive value is a number, string, or boolean, whereas a reference value is an array or object.

 10. Demonstrate a loop that prints the numbers between -100 and 100?